Dark Age of Camelot: Sales

 Before the release of Dark Age of Camelot, Mythic Entertainment forecast "30,000 players on launch in the United States", according to GameSpy.
 In that country, the title entered NPD Intelect's weekly computer game sales rankings in first place for October 7–13, 2001.
 Its initial shipment sold out within one day.
 Its sales reached 51,000 units within four days of release.
-Dark Age of Camelot remained at #1 for the week ending October 20, but fell to third and fifth in the following two weeks, respectively.
-However, the game claimed first place on NPD's monthly chart for October 2001.
-After a ninth-place finish for the week ending November 10, it was absent from NPD's weekly top 10 and monthly top 20.
+Dark Age of Camelot remained at #1 for the week ending on October 20, but fell to third and fifth in the following two weeks, respectively.
+The game claimed first place on NPD's monthly chart for October 2001.
+After a ninth-place finish for the week ending on November 10, it was absent from NPD's weekly top 10 and monthly top 20.